stafiprotocol/developer/docs/architecture/evmlsd.md

 ## User Stake Flow

 StakeManager contract provides stake method for users to participate staking.
 Different staking system has different ways to stake, such as BNB use native token as a staking token; MATIC use ERC-20 compatible token.
-We’ll explore them one by one.
+We'll explore them one by one.
 Here is the formula for calculating the amount of LsdToken they will get.

 `amountLsdToken = LsdTokenTotalSupply / TotalNetworkBalanceOfUsers * amountStakingToken`

 ### Scenario 1: Staking token is a Native Token

-Native token can be sent with method calling, so users can invoke *stake* method accompanied with the amount of token they’re willing to stake, and they will receive equivalent LsdToken in return.
+Native token can be sent with method calling, so users can invoke *stake* method accompanied with the amount of token they're willing to stake, and they will receive equivalent LsdToken in return.

 ![An image](/image/evmlsd_1.png)